SumitSinghSangwan/LINUX-BASIC-COMMANDS-ASSINGMENT--2/README.md

 # LINUX-BASIC-COMMANDS-ASSINGMENT--2

 # Assignment Part-3

---->>Playing with files
+#-->>Playing with files

       1. Create a file like nano file1.txt o Edit some data and then save the file
         2. Now we will copy date from file1 to new file2 o cp file1.txt file2.txt